 The FEPSAC MC is currently working on establishing a European certification of specialists in applied sport psychology.
 More info will come soon...

-The certification process focusses on the standards for practitioners in the field of sport psychology who have an initial qualification background in either Sport Science, Psychology, or both.
-FEPSAC believes that practitioners should have high standards of training and delivery using and complementing the expertise specific to their initial training.
+The certification process focusses on the standards for practitioners in the field of sport psychology who have an initial qualification background in either sport science, psychology, or both.
+FEPSAC believes that practitioners should meet high standards of training and delivery using and complementing the expertise specific to their initial training.

-Members who are certified may use the acronym SASP-FEPSAC after their name and highest university degree; such acronym will denote the label “a specialist in applied sport psychology”, also referred in this document as specialist.
-While SASP-FEPSAC accounts for the minimum standard of education and training in applied sport psychology, it does not designate the individual as a “sport psychologist”; rather, the individual is certified as a Specialist in the field of Applied Sport Psychology.
+Members who are certified may use the acronym SASP-FEPSAC after their name and highest university degree; such an acronym will denote the label “a specialist in applied sport psychology”, also referred in this document as specialist.
+While SASP-FEPSAC accounts for the minimum standard of education and training in applied sport psychology, it does not designate the individual as a “sport psychologist”; rather, the individual is certified as a specialist in the field of applied sport psychology.
 Note that requirements for providing psychological services are determined by individual state and territorial licensing boards.